 Emergency rooms are often associated with physical problems, but on-demand mental health services can help ERs address mental health problems as well.
-In recent years, there has been a significant increase in the number of individuals seeking help for mental health concerns, but this demand for mental health support places strain on other patients and the emergency department staff.
+In recent years, there has been a significant increase in the number of individuals seeking help for mental health concerns.
+Many patients present to the emergency department with mental health or substance use issues, making these presentations a common reason for ED visits.
+However, this demand for mental health support places strain on other patients and the emergency department staff.
+The experiences of mental health patients in the ER can be negatively impacted by limited provider knowledge and perceived prioritization by staff.
 For this reason, improving care of psychiatric patients in the emergency department remains a growing priority for hospitals nationwide.

 If you are looking to streamline psychiatric care in your emergency department (ED), contact us.
 We can help relieve some burden from your staff.